SuneelPasupuleti/BusTicketBooking-BusBooker/README.md

 │── frontend/   # Client-side interface for users

 ## Features

-     User authentication and authorization
+  • User authentication and authorization

-    Bus schedule management
+  • Bus schedule management

-    Ticket booking and cancellation
+  • Ticket booking and cancellation

-    Payment integration
+  • Payment integration

-    Admin dashboard for managing buses and bookings
+  • Admin dashboard for managing buses and bookings

 ## Installation

 ### Prerequisites

-    Ensure you have the following installed:
+  • Ensure you have the following installed:

-    Node.js (for frontend and backend)
+  • Node.js (for frontend and backend)

-    npm or yarn
+  • npm or yarn

-    Database (e.g., MySQL, MongoDB, or PostgreSQL)
+  • Database (e.g., MySQL, MongoDB, or PostgreSQL)

 ## Usage

-    Open the application in a browser (default: http://localhost:3000)
+  • Open the application in a browser (default: http://localhost:3000)

-    Register/Login to book tickets
+  • Register/Login to book tickets

-    Admins can manage bus schedules and bookings
+  • Admins can manage bus schedules and bookings

 ## Contributing

-    Contributions are welcome!
+  • Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License

-    This project is licensed under the MIT License.